 Planning

 Master Planning for the renovation was undertaken by Alasdair Baird of Studio Baird Architects in Fife.
 Detail, planning application and warrants were from Claire Gibbons at T Square – Architects, locally in Dunblane.
 The project started with a design works in early 2017 leading to a pre-planning application, followed by the detailed application in 2018.
+The final outcome is remarkable close to the sketches as you will see below.

 Before